Master of Legal Studies vs. Juris Doctor: Which is Right for You?

 JD programs, on the other hand, offer a much more in-depth examination of the law, beyond individual industry topics.
 Along with civil, business, and constitutional law classes, JD courses cover subjects such as criminal justice, trial practice, and criminal procedure, which extend well beyond the scope of knowledge required for anyone who is not an attorney.

-“How Much Time Am I Willing to Invest?”
+“How Much Time and Money Am I Willing to Invest?”

 The level of time commitment required to complete each degree also varies significantly.
-A typical JD program takes most students three years to complete, whereas an MLS can be earned in one to two years, offering a relatively quick return on investment.
+A typical JD program takes most students three years of full-time study to complete, whereas an MLS can be earned in one to two years, offering a relatively quick return on investment.

 Urman says that while many working professionals recognize that they would benefit from additional legal knowledge in their role, they may not want to or be able to attend law school, particularly because most JD programs are full-time.
 An MLS, he says, allows industry professionals to continue working while gaining critical legal knowledge that can help them advance their career via online and part-time program options.